gardener/landscaper/docs/technical/deployer_lifecycle_management.md

         - name: landscaperCluster
           target: '#mock-default'
     ```
-1. With that the default Landscaper installation flow starts and the execution and deployitems are created.
+1. With that the default Landscaper installation flow starts and the execution and DeployItems are created.
 1. The DeployItems are defined to use the Target created in step 4.
-   With this the helm deployer that is included in the agent will start to reconcile deploy items of type `helm`.
+   With this the helm deployer that is included in the agent will start to reconcile DeployItems of type `helm`.
 1. Deployer that are deployed using Helm are now successfully installed and connected.
    These deployer can also now start to reconcile their DeployItems with Target annotated as `landscaper.gardener.cloud/environment: <env name>`.